 6. Pinault Collection: Punta Della Dogana

-Address: Dorsoduro, 2
+Address: Dorsoduro, 2 | Admission Cost: €15

 5. Peggy Guggenheim Collection

-The Guggenheim’s made their money in the early 20th century in the mining industry.
-They didn’t just become wealthy, they became some of the most wealthy people ever to live.
-After a few generations, their family lost interest in business and began to focus on philanthropy with considerable focus on the arts.
-There are currently three Guggenheim collections globally with a 4th very stunning museum being constructed in Abu Dhabi.
+After a few generations, their family lost interest in business and began to focus on philanthropy with a considerable focus on the arts.
+There are currently three Guggenheim collections globally with a fourth very stunning museum being constructed in Abu Dhabi.

 The Venetian Guggenheim Collection was established in 1951 after Peggy Guggenheim purchased the Venier Palace two years prior.
-The palace, which is awkwardly short for Venice, houses a masterful collection of 20th century artwork.
+The palace, which is awkwardly short for Venice, houses a masterful collection of 20th-century artwork.
 Artists include Dalí, Picasso, Pollock, René Margritte, Vasily Kandisky, and more.
-You won’t find many things Venetian inside but you will find some of the world’s greatest early 20th century artwork.
+You won’t find many Venetian things inside but you will find some of the world’s greatest early 20th-century artwork.

 4. Museo Storico Navale di Venezia

-Address: Riva S. Biasio, 2148
+Address: Riva S. Biasio, 2148 | Admission Cost: €10

 3. Murano Glass Museum

-This grand gothic palace was passed along and sold to many owners throughout history before being sold to Murano in 1840.
+This grand Gothic palace was passed along and sold to many owners throughout history before being sold to Murano in 1840.
 It was first a town hall before becoming a museum in 1861.
 Murano only became part of Venice in 1923 and with it came this museum.
-Today, you can visit during a trip to Murano and see beautiful architecture, frescoes, and most importantly lots of blown glass.
+Today, you can visit during a trip to Murano and see beautiful architecture, frescoes, and most importantly, lots of blown glass.

-Address: Fondamenta Marco Giustinian, 8
+Address: Fondamenta Marco Giustinian, 8 | Admission Cost: €10

 2. Arsenale della Biennale di Venezia